Vizzuality/vizzuality/content/projects/iisd-sdg-hub.md

             image:  iisd_news.jpg

     -   text_left:
-            title: Visual cues
+            title: Visual clues
-            description:  "On the homepage, we’ve taken the circular symbol of the SDGs and extended each segment of it by a varying length, to visualise the scale of just how much has been written about each of the SDGs.
-When a segment is selected, information pops up with details of how many articles, policy briefs and events associated with that goal are available."
+            description:  "We’ve used the website’s design to add in subtle clues that help guide the user toward the information they seek.
+For example, as you hover over the SDG ring on the homepage, a number appears, telling you which goal that segment is about.
+When you click on a segment, a box pops up with details on how many articles and policy-briefs have been written on that goal.
+You may also notice that the length of each segment has been extended, representing the scale of how much has been written about each goal."
             image: iisd-ring.png

 ---